alexk99/the_router/README.md

   <img src="http://therouter.net/images/github_header5.png" />
 </p>

-TheRouter is a software packet router based on one of the fastest packet processing libraries. </a> Using modern software technique such as QSBR, lockless data structures and <a href="https://github.com/efficient/libcuckoo">cuckoo hashing</a> enables the router to perform routing (<a href="https://github.com/alexk99/the_router/blob/master/routing_perf_tests.md">up to 32Mpps</a>) and CGNAT (<a href="https://github.com/alexk99/the_router/blob/master/conf_options2.md#deterministic-snat44">up to 10 Mpps</a>) on high packet rates using commodity hardware.
+TheRouter is a software packet router based on one of the fastest packet processing libraries. </a> Using modern software technique such as QSBR, lockless data structures and <a href="https://github.com/efficient/libcuckoo">cuckoo hashing</a> enables the router to perform routing (<a href="https://github.com/alexk99/the_router/blob/master/routing_perf_tests.md">up to 32Mpps</a>) and <a href="https://github.com/alexk99/the_router/blob/master/conf_options2.md#deterministic-snat44">CGNAT</a> (up to 10 Mpps) on high packet rates using commodity hardware.

 ## It supports